yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/building-blocks.md

  2. The "coding.display" string from the coding entry marked as "userSelected"

- 3. The "coding.display" string from the first (and probably only) coding entry
+ 3. The "coding.display" string from the first (and probably only) other coding entry

  If none of these yield text to display then it is an error and cannot be displayed.